alfskoyen/options-alpha-scanner/README.md

 ---

 ## Option Analytics / Put Option Alpha Analysis and Dashboard Project
-&nbsp; A quantitative put-selling opportunity scanner across ~600 NYSE & Nasdaq symbols
+&nbsp; A quantitative options opportunity analytics engine scanning ~600 NYSE & Nasdaq symbols.

+This framework ranks the entire market using a **two-dimensional model (Premium vs Risk)**
+ - surfacing where the options market is *overpaying relative to underlying volatility conditions*.

+> Instead of asking “is this option attractive?”, this model asks:
+> **“Is this among the best opportunities in the entire market today?”**

 <br>